androportal/anuduino/doc/getting_started.rst

 .. warning:: If you are programming with Arduino UNO then use a **10uF** capacitor between RESET and GND of arduino UNO.

-#. `Why do you need a capacitor <http://forum.arduino.cc/index.php/topic,104435.0.html>`_
+#. `Why do you need a capacitor ? <http://forum.arduino.cc/index.php/topic,104435.0.html>`_

 #.
-Next check if you have made proper wired connections before burning bootloader or setting fuses of your chip .
+Next CHECK if you have made proper wired connections between Arduino UNO and ATtiny85 chip prior to burning bootloader or setting fuses of your chip .

 #.
 For this your need avrdude binary and avrdude.conf file which is available in the package Digispark Integrated Arduino IDE (`available here <http://digistumpcom/wiki/digispark/tutorials/connecting>`_ )